by Ben Coes

 My rating: 5 of 5 stars

-Ben Coes’ latest Dewey Andreas thriller, Eye for an Eye (St. Martin’s Press 2013) is the best in the series.
+Ben Coes’ latest Dewey Andreas thriller, Eye for an Eye: A Dewey Andreas Novel (St. Martin’s Press 2013) is the best in the series.
 With each book, Coes proves why his name belongs with the likes of Brad Thor, Vince Flynn (such sorrow over his recent death), and Ted Bell (I wish he’d get another book out there) rather than the new guy on the thriller block.

 This is a heart-wrenching story filled with action, violence, clever deductions–everything we’ve come to expect from Coes’ Andreas series.
 But, in this one, we get more–a peek into who really is Dewey Andreas.
 When we see this quintessential warrior picking wedding china with his fiance, it’s clear how the man who opened this series, who knew little about life other than how to fight and kill–had always claimed it was what he was intended to do–has changed.
 He’s becoming human, pausing to consider the needs of others, beginning to believe there is life outside of guns and international madmen who want to destroy the civilized world and the isolation Andreas has known most of his adult life.
 On a pre-wedding South American ‘vacation’ trip with his fiancee, that fragile belief is ripped away by a powerful foe from Andreas’ past, intent on vengeance.
 Where normal humans would crumple under the emotional weight, Dewey returns to the hind brain self he knows best, trusts implicitly–